Strong quake off Guatemala kills 39, felt in Mexico City

 Local fire chief Cecilio Chacaj said the bodies of 18 dead had been pulled from rubble in San Marcos and Quetzaltenango, the country's second largest city.

-The quake struck off Guatemala's Pacific coast, 15 miles (24 km) south of Champerico and 101 miles (163 km) west-southwest of the capital, the U.S. Geological Survey said.
+The quake struck off Guatemala's Pacific coast, 15 miles south of Champerico and 101 miles west-southwest of the capital, the U.S. Geological Survey said.

 Evacuations in Guatemala City filled the streets with office workers calling friends and relatives on their cell phones, but people soon returned to work.